ik0z/kAzlogger-server/README.md

 ## Usage

-1. Run the application.
+1. Run the application as administrator .
 It will minimize to the system tray.
 2. Access the web interface by navigating to `http://localhost:7744/index.html` in your web browser.
 3. Authenticate using the credentials:
    - Username: `kaz`